 Each Association member contributes an annual plot fee to cover maintenance.
 To be part of our association, you must be willing to agree to our requirements.
 These are fairly standard rules for community gardens, with requirements such as gardening organically and participating in workdays and cleanups; and we do try to help new folks with this request by giving lessons/ideas for how to garden organically.
 Once rented, you plant up your plot, harvest and maintain your own plot for your own family’s use during the gardening season.

-ACGA Board
+Lisette & ACGA Board

 The main garden is located on the Virginia Hammond Reservation, on High Plain Road across from the leaf composting site.
 The site has 65 plots: